Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 Watch for locals and tourists alike, madly waving from the iconic Signal Hill just before we slip into the harbor of North America’s oldest city.
 The carefree and bold paint palette of the houses of Jellybean Row and The Battery are a pure marvel.

-Here, we disembark the Ocean Endeavour with heavy but full hearts.
+Here, we disembark the Ocean Victory with heavy but full hearts.

 Be sure to squeeze in a Screech ceremony to make your landing in Newfoundland 100% official!
-It’s a Wild Women prerequisite!
 For everyone who is a “come-from-away” there’s a full, unspoken guarantee that you’ll be back.

 Included Meals